naugtur/secure-dependencies/README.md

 Creates a tarball of your app dependencies checked with node security platform.
 Just unpack it in production and you're ready to go.

+## Why

+- Even with shrinkwrap, you cannot be sure `npm install` in production will always deliver what you need
+- Running `npm install` is a defacto remote code execution vulnerability
+- Not convinced?
+Read this https://ponyfoo.com/articles/npm-meltdown-security-concerns
+- If you keep node_modules in repo and run `npm rebuild` you still run postinstall scripts - effectively bash commands with your user credentials and access to sudo.
+You can turn them off, but then some binaries will not build correctly.
+- Also, `npm install` takes more time than `scp | untar`

 ## Usage